Notes on the Geography of Northern India: New Delhi

 The previous picture was taken in 1980; this one in 2006.
 Not a lot of change.

 The plaque on the obelisk.

-This is where statues from the British Raj go to die.
-Among them: King George, originally positioned in front of the India Gate.
+This is one of the places where statues from the British Raj go to die.
+This King George was originally positioned in front of the India Gate in central New Delhi.

 He needs the elevated base to keep the ermine clean.

 He stands surrounded by acolytes, or in some cases merely their plinths.

 Curzon surveys the scene of the 1903 durbar, which he delighted in organizing in minute detail.

 Lord Willingdon, a governor of Madras and later a viceroy.
 He actually was just about this tall and thin.

 Of all people, why it's Guy Fleetwood-Wilson, at one time the Member for Finance on the viceroy's council.
 He also wrote Letters to Nobody and Letters to Somebody, back in the days when officials actually wrote their own memoirs.

 While New Delhi was under construction, the government operated from temporary quarters.
 This was the Secretariat, in the Civil Lines north of Delhi.
 Temporary isn't always what it seems, however, and the building is still used by government offices, including the registrar of voters.